Vyral/katie-evans/_posts/2019-09-29-when-is-the-best-time-to-buy-or-sell-real-estate.md

 {% include pullquote.html %}

-National and state real estate trends are the averages of million of transactions.
+National and state real estate trends are the averages of millions of transactions.
 When you boil it down to a few numbers, a lot of the details get lost. **It’s important to look at what's happening in your local market especially.**

 This brings me to my last point.
 Your personal circumstances really matter.
 What is your family situation?
 What are your goals?
 Where are your kids at in their life?